Kotodama 16

 This is called sound symbolism, or phono-semantics.

-These sounds evoke a visceral reaction, rooted in collective consciousness.
+These sounds are a primordial reaction rooted in collective human consciousness.

 For example, the sound made upon coming to an obvious realization (“ah”) and the sound of laughing (“ha”) at ourselves for not realizing it earlier.

-Interestingly, ah and ha are anadromes (words or phrases that spell different words or phrases backward).
+“Ah” and “ha” are anadromes (words that spell different words when read backward).
 Simply looking at the same thing from opposite perspectives is the essence of wisdom.

-“Wow” reveals love is a palindrome; what we express is expressed back.
+“Wow” suggests love is a palindrome; what we express is expressed back.

 Sounds reflecting wisdom and love are as primordial as wisdom and love.